 Homeless Unaccompanied Youth

 A child or youth experiencing homelessness not in the physical custody of a parent or legal guardian is considered an Unaccompanied Youth .

 School Enrollment for students experiencing homelessness

 Seattle Public Schools Admissions Center introduced an online enrollment registration for new students in August, 2017.
 Parents and unaccompanied youth may enroll for the current school year online or in-person at the John Stanford Center, 2445 3rd Ave.
 S Seattle, WA 98134.
 Learn about the online student registration process.

 - enroll in school immediately, even if lacking documents normally required for enrollment, or having missed application or enrollment deadlines during any period of homelessness;

 - enroll in school and attend classes while the school gathers needed documents;

-- continue attending the school of origin, or enroll in the local Elementary, middle, and high school students are assigned to a designated attendance if attending the school of origin is not in the best interest of the student or is contrary to the request of the parent, guardian, or unaccompanied youth;
+- continue attending the school of origin, or enroll in the local attendance area school if attending the school of origin is not in the best interest of the student or is contrary to the request of the parent, guardian, or unaccompanied youth;

-- receive transportation to and from the school of origin per Seattle Public Schools Transportation policy, if requested by the parent or guardian, or by the local liaison on behalf of an unaccompanied youth; and
+- receive transportation to and from the school of origin per SPS Transportation policy, if requested by the parent or guardian, or by the local liaison on behalf of an unaccompanied youth; and

 - If the school district assigns your child to a school other than the school of your choice, you have the right to a written explanation and the right to appeal that decision.